A Day on the Asheville Urban Trail

 Asheville loves to do things differently.
 So it’s fitting the city’s history museum is outdoors along the sidewalks of downtown.
 Take a self-guided “scavenger hunt” to learn about tidbits of Asheville’s fascinating past.
 With the help of a map, walk 1.7 miles to 30 stations, each with a piece of art and a bronze plaque that commemorates the city’s most significant cultural, educational, social and architecture stories.
 While the trail could be walked in an hour, you’ll probably end up spending much of the day since there are so many tempting distractions along the way.

 The Urban Trail is divided into five distinct eras, each of which has a symbol carved into pink granite blocks placed in the sidewalk along the way.
-Download this handy map and guide to take with you.
+Download this handy map to take with you.
 The “museum without walls” begins and ends at Pack Square Park, and you can walk as much or as little as you like.

 Here’s a sampling of what you’ll see: